The Grand to Grand Ultra and the Mauna to Mauna Ultra (the "Events") are organized by G2G International Limited (the "Organizer").

 By participating in the Events, each participant consents to their image being filmed and photographed by the organization for use in any film, video, television program or online production on an exclusive basis.
 Furthermore, each participant consents to the use of their name, image, appearances, interviews, photographs, filming or such similar recordings for the purpose of publicity, advertising and promotion of the Events and any such exploitation of the commercial rights relating to the Events by G2G International Limited.

 Additionally, the Organizer specifically prohibits all competitors from video recording any part of the race whether at any campsite, at any checkpoint or anywhere on the course.
 Participants are however permitted to use still shot cameras to take photographs.
 Such photographs are for personal use only and may not be used or sold for commercial purposes.

-Participants are prohibited from using any electronic device capable of external transmission (including mobile phones) during the Events other than those provided by the Organizer at each campsite or as expressly approved below.
+Participants are prohibited from using any electronic device capable of external transmission (including mobile phones) during the Events unless expressly approved below.
 In the event that a participant is found transmitting (voice or data) with an electronic device or video recording with any device, then such participant will be penalized and subsequently disqualified.

 Any permitted GPS device may not be used in a mode, which will enable third parties to locate that participant.
 Under no circumstances should location information be made public.
 Any breach of this rule will result in immediate disqualification from the Event.

 No power/facilities will be provided by the Organizer for recharging electronic devices.
 Competitors may not charge any of their electronic devices in checkpoints or around camp using event equipment.
 Such unauthorized use will result in penalties.
 We recommend that participants use electronic devices powered by long life batteries, which can be replaced during the event or competitors should bring their own means for recharging their devices (solar).